-Don’t you just want to reach in and grab one of those cookies right off that plate?!
+Don’t you just want to reach in and grab one of these chocolate chip cookies right off that plate?!

 This post contains an affiliate link(s).**